osstech-jp/mailman/src/mailman/docs/STYLEGUIDE.rst

 * Try to minimize the vertical whitespace in a class or function.
 If you're inclined to separate stanzas of code for readability, consider putting a comment in describing what the next stanza's purpose is.
-Don't put stupid or obvious comments in just to avoid vertical whitespace though.
+Don't put useless or obvious comments in just to avoid vertical whitespace though.

 * Unless internal quote characters would mess things up, the general rule is